steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 ### What to do if there is an SDK regression?

-Obviously, the PR canot be merged until resolved.
+Obviously, the PR cannot be merged until resolved.
 The cause has to be identified, then fixed.

 The default assumption should be "our assumptions about the behaviour of the SDK proved to be incorrect".
-Identifying what has gone wrong and aware those assumptions were made means that we can fix it ourselves Although this does require engineering effort, it doesn't guarantee that we can get a fix in without waiting for any changes from the AWS SDK developers.
+Identifying what has gone wrong, and being aware that those assumptions were made, means that we can fix it ourselves.
+Although this does require engineering effort, it doesn't guarantee that we can get a fix in without waiting for any changes from the AWS SDK developers.